ASDF bugs are tracked on launchpad: https://launchpad.net/asdf.

 define a function

-prominently on the second line of its source code.
+on the second line of the asdf.lisp source file.

-If you are experiencing problems or limitations of any sort with ASDF 1, we recommend that you should upgrade to ASDF 2, or whatever is the latest release.
+If you are experiencing problems or limitations of any sort with ASDF 1 or ASDF 2, we recommend that you should upgrade to the latest release, be it ASDF 3 or other.

 Common Lisp namestrings are not portable, except maybe for logical pathnamestrings, that themselves have various limitations and require a lot of setup that is itself ultimately non-portable.